-These lines shall be used solely for the purpose of providing customer information, serving trip requests, and those activities required under the Scope of Work, and shall not be used by Contractor for any other purpose or business.
+These lines shall be used solely for the purpose of providing customer information, serving trip requests, and those activities required under the Scope of Work, and shall not be used by Contractor for any other non-transit related purpose or business.
 These telephones shall be answered as specified by ICTC.